 The palla fish is native to Asia and Africa.
 Pallas’s blenny inhabits rocky areas, tide pools, and coral reefs in the South China Sea and the Malay Archipelago.
 In some regions, it is also found in brackish water.
-The pala fish can thrive in salt-water or brackish conditions with a pH range of 7.8 to 8.4.
+The pala fish can thrive in brackish conditions with a pH range of 7.8 to 8.4.

 However, they are primarily benthic fish that live on sandy or rock substrates.
 They are most commonly found on sand bars in lagoons and outer reef slopes.
 Even though they prefer quiet locations during the daytime, they may venture out during low tides at night.

 What do palla fish eat?